ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-05-10-Non-LEGO-Essentials.markdown

 featured: false
 ---

+What are some items (beyond LEGO) that might be useful for your robotics room?
 The following article has ideas shared in the Facebook Group <a href="https://www.facebook.com/groups/FLLShareandLearn/">FLL: Share & Learn</a>.

 **What non-LEGO items are essential in your team meeting room?**